Cox

 Speed

-We measure boot time in milliseconds and latency in microseconds.
+We measure cold starts in milliseconds and P99 latency in microseconds.
 Our build pipeline rejects any commit that regresses a benchmark by more than two percent, because speed is a promise we make to every client.

 Autonomy